Six of One selling bootleg DVD for profit.

 Even in their advertising of this bootleg DVD within their magazines and flyers, they choose to even omit Jones from the DVD cover, placing an "exclusive" sticker over the front of his face!

 Although in their Society "Mission Statement" Six of One claim to be "non-profit making", it is worth noting that the cost of this DVD is £12.
-As the costs of producing this bootleg DVD are far below this figure, we wonder where the money is going.
+As the costs of producing this bootleg DVD are far below this figure, it is unclear where this money is going.
 As the Society refuse to divulge their finances, no-one can be sure.

-What makes this a little more galling is that the following statement can be found on coordinator Larry Hall's website:
+What makes this a little more galling is that the following statement could be found on coordinator Larry Hall's website:

 "Ebay is also the best place to find other rare PRISONER memorabilia - sooner or later, whatever you're looking for turns up.
 HOWEVER, BE AWARE THAT NOT ALL ITEMS ARE NECESSARILY LEGAL.
 It's OK to sell single items from private and paid-for personal collections, quite another to have copyrighted photos reproduced without a licence and offered for sale.
 Don't line the pockets of the pirates."